 Cognitive Behavioural Therapy (CBT) is not for everyone, it varies from other therapy as it combines the ‘talking therapies’ and the ‘doing therapies’, and as with any therapy it does require commitment.

 How does it work?

-CBT works on the value that how you think, and then in turn, feel, affects the way you behave.
-CBT helps address negative thinking patterns, helps people question their core beliefs, puts thoughts and ideas into perspective, find alternative ways to see situations and appreciate life more by working on gratitude and self esteem.
+Cognitive Behavioural Therapy works on the value that how you think, and then in turn, feel, affects the way you behave.
+Cognitive Behavioural Therapy helps address negative thinking patterns, helps people question their core beliefs, puts thoughts and ideas into perspective, find alternative ways to see situations and appreciate life more by working on gratitude and self esteem.